solomspd/embedded-concurrent-scheduler/README.md

 ## Integrating into your project

-To build the project, use your preferred pinout and configurations and the resulting project files from CubeMx.

-Simply include the `sched.h` file in main and the `itter.h` file in the interrupts source file.
+Simply use the CubeMx project as a template and configure it to the desired pinouts.
+The sechuler is all in the `USER CODE 0` section.

 Make sure to define the number of tasks expected to be run by a compiler directive; for example this here sets the max number of tasks as 32: `#define MAX_N_TASKS 32`.
-Make sure to add this before including the header files not after.
+Make sure to add this before including the header file `scheduler.h` not after.

 Add tasks to the scheduler to be run once via `QueTask(function, priority)` and run periodically by adding a `ReRunMe(delay_in_ticks)` at the end of this function.